kfahn22/torus_knots/README.md

 I have also rendered the torus knot with a shader in P5.js.
 The Art of Code's YouTube tutorial [Torus Knots explained!](https://www.youtube.com/watch?v=2dzJZx0yngg) was very helpful in explaining how to render a torus knot in shadertoy, which I ported to P5.js.
 I have three different versions, which are sequentially loaded in the p5 sketch.

+In this torus knot, we are rotating a square instead of a circle which is how we obtain a ribbon effect.

 Solomon's Seal / Cinquefoil torus knot (5,2)
 <img class="img" src="assets/solomons_seal.jpg" alt="Solomon's seal torus knot" style=" display: block;
     margin-left: auto;